Download the Manuscript

 The manuscript contains the drills and grammar notes.
 Feel free to read the grammar notes prior to working through the audio drills.
 Often, one can figure out the grammar intuitively working with the drills without reading the notes, but not always.
 Work the audio drills prior to reading the drills.
 If you read first, you will sound out the words (in your head and verbally) according to the English pronunciation.
 Hearing the text first, and then reading, will allow you to more accurately sound out the words.
 For the most difficult drills, feel free to read the text along with the audio.
 The goal is to be able to do all the drills without the aid of the text.

 The drills are built around tutor stimulus followed by a student response.
-In order to learn to speak, speak when prompted!
+Speak when prompted!

 Keep in mind that actors tasked to speak with an accent practice by repeating recorded audio of persons speaking with the target accent.
 In this way, they master the accent.
 Also, the brain - without conscious effort - will imitate the accent of those around us.
 That is why we speak with the accent of our family and friends.
 In our language courses, attempt to match the speaker's pronunciation.
 Your accent will become much closer to the authentic spoken language, and you will be easily understood by native speakers.

 It is expected that you will have to repeat the drills three to eight times for mastery.
 Move to the next grammar section when you can do a certain percentage of drills correctly; aim for 90% on the easy drills and 70% on the difficult drills.

 We must approach language learning like running a marathon.
 Pace yourself.
 When you feel tired, do less or simply listen without responding.
 When you feel strong, do more.
 We suggest you work the drills for ten to thirty minutes a day, five to six days a week.